taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

   Displays the password strength in a progress bar.

+* __progressBarEmptyPercentage__:

+  Default: `1` (Integer)

+  Minimum percentage filled in the progress bar that depicts the strength of the password.
+An empty password will show the progress bar filled this much.

 * __progressBarMinPercentage__:

   Default: `1` (Integer)

   Minimum percentage filled in the progress bar that depicts the strength of the password.
-An empty or a terrible password will show the progress bar filled this much.
+A terrible but not empty password will show the progress bar filled this much.

 * __showPopover__: